AyaDesigner/AyaDesigner/README.md

 <p align="center">
-My name is Aya and I'm a Frontend/Full stack developer and Web designer.
+My name is Aya and I'm a Frontend / Full stack developer and Web designer.
 I'm from Russia, now living in Berlin.
 </p>